vlappdev/task-manager-hooks/z-commits.md

 26 - added screenshot to README file
 27 - move screenshot of app
 28 - added description of components
-29 - changed Navbar and SideMenu component to PureComponent and refactored buttons
+29 - changed Navbar and SideMenu component to PureComponent and refactored buttons 30 - refactored Backlog